RoeyVeg/PointsofInterest/README.md

 Read about the places, get reviews, contact details, see pictures, navigate with Google map and share with your friends Supports both mobile and tablet

+so go get your API key and put it in Java -> AdaptersNServices -> PlaceDetailsIntentService

+public static final String KEY = "Update your key here";